-This type shows excessive daytime sleepiness, combined with either low levels of hypocretin, characteristics of cataplexy or both.
-Cataplexy causes a sudden loss of muscle tone while someone is awake, such as slurred speech or even paralysis.
+This type shows excessive daytime sleepiness, combined with either low levels of hypocretin (help regulate sleep patterns), characteristics of cataplexy or both.
+Cataplexy causes a sudden loss of muscle tone while you’re awake, such as slurred speech or even paralysis.

 Narcolepsy Type 2

-People usually begin to notice symptoms in their teenage years or early twenties (x).
-However, many people can have symptoms for years before receiving a proper diagnosis.
-In most cases, the condition is not diagnosed and therefore patients do not receive proper treatment.
+You usually begin to notice symptoms in your teenage years or early twenties. (x) However, many people can have symptoms for years before receiving a proper diagnosis.
+In most cases, the condition goes undiagnosed, and therefore patients do not receive appropriate treatment.

-Narcolepsy is a lifelong problem that affects everyone differently.
-The most common symptoms are (x):
+Narcolepsy is considered by some a lifelong problem that affects everyone differently.
+The most common symptoms are: (x)

-This is often the most primary symptom of narcolepsy.
-Narcolepsy patients tend to fall asleep without warning, while performing everyday activities regardless of how much sleep they got the night before.
+EDS is often the most primary symptom of narcolepsy.
+Narcolepsy patients tend to fall asleep without warning while performing everyday activities, regardless of how much sleep they got the night before.
 This condition also causes a lack of energy, lack of concentration, mental cloudiness, extreme exhaustion and depression.

-Cataplexy causes muscle weakness as well as involuntary muscle control, usually emotionally triggered.
-Some individuals only experience one or two cataplexy attacks in a lifetime while others may experience several in one day.
-About 60 percent of narcoleptics experience cataplexy, but for about 10 percent, this is the first narcolepsy symptom that the patient experiences, before EDS (x).
-In severe attacks, the individual is completely paralyzed but remains fully conscious, which can lead to misdiagnosis.
+Cataplexy causes muscle weakness and involuntary muscle control, usually emotionally triggered.
+Some individuals only experience one or two cataplexy attacks in a lifetime, while others may experience several in one day.
+About 60 percent of narcoleptics experience cataplexy, but for about 10 percent, this is the first narcolepsy symptom that the patient experiences before EDS. (x) In severe attacks, the individual is wholly paralyzed but remains fully conscious, leading to misdiagnosis.

 People suffering from narcolepsy often experience sleep paralysis, a temporary inability to speak or move either while waking up or falling asleep.
 Sometimes patients have difficulty breathing.
 It usually lasts from a few seconds to a few minutes.
-These episodes can be frightening, especially for young children and teenagers.
+These episodes can frighten you, especially for young children and teenagers.
 Even though the individual has no control, they remain fully conscious and may remember the paralysis.
-However, not everyone who experiences sleep paralysis suffers from narcolepsy (x).
+However, not everyone who experiences sleep paralysis suffers from narcolepsy. (x)

-Approximately 60 percent of narcolepsy patients may experience frightening, vivid hallucinations, either as they are falling asleep or waking up.
+Approximately 60 percent of narcolepsy patients may experience frightening, vivid hallucinations, either as they fall asleep or waking up.
 Most often, the hallucinations are visual, but they can use other senses as well.

 Individuals with narcolepsy often experience disrupted sleep at night, which worsens EDS.
-Their sleep may be disrupted by vivid dreaming, insomnia, sleep apnea or periodic limb movements disorder (PLMD) (x, x, x).
+Their sleep experience goes through disruptive vivid dreaming, insomnia, sleep apnea or periodic limb movements disorder (PLMD). (x) (x) (x)

-The sleep cycle is divided into rapid eye movement (REM) sleep and non-REM sleep.
-People without narcolepsy enter REM sleep within 60 to 90 minutes while narcolepsy patients fall into REM sleep within 15 minutes (x, x).
+The sleep cycle division begins with rapid eye movement (REM) sleep and non-REM sleep.
+People without narcolepsy enter REM sleep within 60 to 90 minutes, while narcolepsy patients fall into REM sleep within 15 minutes. (x) (x)

-People with narcolepsy may experience temporary brief sleep episodes, in which they fall asleep during daily activities, such as eating or driving, and continue doing them without realizing it (x).
+If you have narcolepsy, you may experience temporary brief sleep episodes, in which you fall asleep during daily activities, such as eating or driving and continue doing them without realizing it. (x)

 Narcolepsy vs. Hypersomnia (IH)

 Idiopathic hypersomnia is a similar condition to narcolepsy.
-Excessive daytime sleepiness is a major symptom of both.
+Excessive daytime sleepiness is a prominent symptom of both.
 However, patients with IH often sleep for extremely long hours at night and have trouble waking up, while narcolepsy patients do not.
-Another major difference is cataplexy, which is not a characteristic of IH and almost never occurs outside of narcolepsy (x, x).
+Another significant difference is cataplexy, which is not a characteristic of IH and rarely occurs outside of narcolepsy. (x)

 Risk Factors for Narcolepsy

 Researchers do not know the exact cause of narcolepsy.
-They theorize that it could be caused by a deficiency in hypocretin and some believe it is associated with certain genes that control brain signals that trigger sleep and wake signals.
-The general consensus is that genetics, coupled with environmental triggers, affect the chemicals in the brain and cause hypocretin deficiency.
-Researchers have identified the following risk factors (x):
+They theorize that a hypocretin deficiency could cause it, and some believe it’s associated with specific genes that control nerve signals that trigger sleep and wake signals.
+The consensus is that genetics, coupled with environmental triggers, affect your body and cause hypocretin deficiency.
+Researchers have identified the following risk factors: (x)

-If the patient experiences cataplexy, they have usually lost some of the brain cells that produce hypocretin, resulting in a deficiency that research sometimes links to autoimmune disorders.
-For example, in narcolepsy, the immune system may mistakenly attack the cells that produce hypocretin (x).
+If the patient experiences cataplexy, they have usually lost some of the nerve cells that produce hypocretin, resulting in a deficiency that research sometimes links to autoimmune disorders.
+For example, in narcolepsy, the immune system may mistakenly attack the cells that produce hypocretin. (x)

-Although narcolepsy is usually a sporadic disorder — meaning it doesn’t usually run in families — research has supported the possibility that it is inheritable.
-People who have a family member who has had narcolepsy have up to 40 percent probability of developing the disorder (x, x) themselves.
-Approximately 10 percent of people with narcolepsy and cataplexy have a relative with the same disorder (x).
+Although narcolepsy is usually a sporadic disorder — meaning it rarely runs in families — research has supported the possibility that it is inheritable.
+People who have a family member who has had narcolepsy have up to 40 percent probability of developing the condition themselves. (x) Approximately 10 percent of people with narcolepsy and cataplexy have a relative with the same condition. (x)

 Other Risk Factors

 Researchers have found a connection between narcolepsy and the swine flu (H1N1 FLU) virus.
-Some vaccinations block a receptor for hypocretin in people with a certain genetic makeup and H1N1 infection has caused symptoms similar to narcolepsy (x, x).
+Some vaccinations block a receptor for hypocretin in people with a specific genetic makeup, and H1N1 infection has caused symptoms similar to narcolepsy. (x) (x)

-A case report suggested that narcolepsy could also be induced by chronic alcohol consumption (x).
+A case report suggested chronic alcohol consumption may induce narcolepsy. (x)

-Narcolepsy symptoms may not be exclusive to that disorder, so it is sometimes confused with other sleep conditions.
+Narcolepsy symptoms may not be exclusive to that disorder, so it becomes confused with other sleep conditions.
 Cataplexy is the most specific symptom that doctors use to diagnose because it appears in almost no other disorder.
-Doctors use a physical exam or an exhaustive evaluation of the patient’s medical history and sleep history using the following tests (x, x, x, x):
+Doctors use a physical exam or an exhaustive evaluation of the patient’s medical history and sleep history using the following tests: (x)

-PSG records brain and muscle activity, eye movements and breathing overnight to determine if the patient falls into REM sleep early in the sleep cycle as a result of narcolepsy or of another condition.
+PSG records brain and muscle activity, eye movements and breathing overnight to determine if the patient falls into REM sleep early in the sleep cycle because of narcolepsy or another condition.